Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Methods

 Moreover, we require diagonalizing each fragment to make them compatible with the computational basis, transforming them into their Ising form through unitary operations \cite{quantummeasurementquantumchemistry}, incurring additional costs depending on the grouping scheme due to circuit implementation in current NISQ devices.

 Several grouping schemes exist; this work focuses on FC and QWC groupings for the VQE problem, although intermediate schemes have shown improvements in measurement allocation \cite{k-commutativity, Galic}.
 For FC, the requirement is that Pauli products, within a group, commute with each other $[\hat{P}_n,\hat{P}_m]=0$.
 QWC is a more strict condition since, for a pair of Pauli products, every single-qubit operator must commute $[\hat{\sigma}_i,\hat{\tau}_i]_{\text{QWC}}=0,\ \forall \ \sigma_i \in \hat{P}_n, \ \tau_i \in \hat{P}_m$.
 Both of these partitionings can be generated by constructing the corresponding commutativity graph and identifying the minimum-clique cover, with each clique in the graph representing a distinct group.
-This approach is equivalent to coloring the complementary graph, as is well-known in graph theory and as is often employed in quantum computing \cite{izmaylov2020JCPmeasurements, izmaylov2020measurements}.
-Although efficient algorithms are known for the coloring problem \citep{Husfeldt_2015}, they do not provide any optimality guarantees for the solution.
-Additionally, we need to consider the cost of implementing each partitioning for current NISQ devices, i.e., FC-fragments require Clifford transformations to get to the Ising form.
+This approach is equivalent to coloring the complementary graph, as is well known in graph theory and often employed in quantum computing \cite{izmaylov2020JCPmeasurements, izmaylov2020measurements}.
+Although efficient algorithms are known for the coloring problem \cite{Husfeldt_2015}, they do not provide any optimality guarantees for the solution.
+Additionally, we need to consider the cost of implementing each partitioning on current NISQ devices, i.e., FC-fragments require Clifford transformations to reach the Ising form.
 In contrast, QWC-fragments require single-qubit Clifford transformations, bypassing CNOT gates and their associated measurement overhead due to circuit fidelity \cite{quantummeasurementquantumchemistry}.

-Substantial efforts have been put into developing algorithms to reduce the number of measurements through grouping techniques, going from greedy algorithms \cite{SortedInsertion,Thomson-npj} to techniques which introduce "ghost" Pauli terms \cite{Choi2022} or modify the Hamiltonian through fermionic algebra manipulations \cite{Nachofluidfermionic}, with the drawback of requiring iterative optimizations and potentially finding sub-optimal solutions.
+Substantial efforts have been put into developing algorithms to reduce the number of measurements through grouping techniques, going from greedy algorithms \cite{SortedInsertion,Thomson-npj} to overlapping techniques, such as iterative coefficient splitting (ICS)\cite{Thomson-npj} and shared Pauli products\cite{Choi2022} which introduces "ghost" Pauli terms, and modifications of the Hamiltonian through fermionic algebra manipulations \cite{Nachofluidfermionic}, requiring iterative greedy optimizations.
+Regardless, these overlapping techniques require a non-overlapping grouping as a starting point, which is frequently obtained from sorted insertion (SI) \cite{SortedInsertion}.
+The choice of this initialization can affect the resulting measurement estimate and circuit requirements, which we explore in the present work by generating non-overlapping groupings with GFlowNets.
 For a more comprehensive list of developments in this area, we refer the reader to Ref. \cite{quantummeasurementquantumchemistry}.